scrapinghub/portia/docs/project.rst

   present in the form (this is useful in some cases like when the data submitted is modified by javascript, i.e in aspx forms).

-value: string : optional
+value : string : optional
   If the field type is "fixed" this value will be used to post the form.
+Note that it is possible to use spider arguments inside this field, using the following sintax: {arg1}, this will use the value of the arg1.

 TODO
 ====